swissup/swissup.github.io/m2/extensions/firecheckout/configuration.md

 ------------|------------
-Enabled     | Allows to enable/disable firecheckout per store view Url Path    | Set custom url to the firecheckout page
+Enabled     | Allows to enable/disable firecheckout per store view Url Path    | Set custom url to the firecheckout page After Adding a Product Redirect to Firecheckout | Allows to redirect to firecheckout page after Add to Cart action

+> If `After Adding a Product Redirect to Firecheckout` is not working on your
+> site, try to enable `After Adding a Product Redirect to Shopping Cart` at
+> _Stores > Configuration > Checkout > Shopping Cart_ section

 ### Design section